malaviya-parth/CN/05_Network Layer/05_Forwarding&Routing/04_dvr.md

 - 10, due to the table received from N4 will have value 8 to reach N1.

 ## GATE 2021
 Consider a computer network using the dvr algorithm.
 The partial topology of the network is shown below.
 ![Alt text](image-6.png)
 The objective is to find the shortest-cost path from router R to routers P and Q. Assume that R does not initially know the shortest routes to P and Q. Assume that R has three neighbouring routers denoted as X, y and Z. During one iteration, R measures it's distance to its neighbours X, Y and Z as 3, 2 and 5, respectively.
 Router R gets routing vectors from its neighbours that indicate that the distance to router P from routers X,Y and Z are 7,6 and 5, respectively.
-The routing vecotr also indicates that the distance to router Q from routers X,Y and Z are 4,6 and 8.
+The routing vector also indicates that the distance to router Q from routers X,Y and Z are 4,6 and 8.
 Which of the following statement(s) is/are correct with respect to new routing table of R, after updation during this iteration?
 1. The distance from R to P will be stored as 10.
 2. The distance from R to Q will be stored as 7.
 3. The next hop router for a packet from R to P is Y.